 Poor water management, including destruction of natural buffers as wetlands, encroachment of flood plains, and fragmentation of natural water regimes have made communities highly vulnerable.
 Furthermore, the frequency and intensity of extreme weather events have been on the rise in the last 50 years, due to climate change.
 These factors, coupled with developmental programming which does not take into account hazard risks, have only exacerbated the risks for vulnerable communities.

 The PfR India programme aims at increasing the resilience of vulnerable communities to rising disaster risks in the face of a changing climate and environmental degradation, enabling sustainable and inclusive livelihoods for women and men.

-The programme will be implemented in six states, namely Bihar, Odisha, Uttarakhand, Tamil Nadu, Gujarat and Himachal Pradesh.
+The programme is being implemented in six states, namely Bihar, Odisha, Uttarakhand, Tamil Nadu, Gujarat and Himachal Pradesh.